Djey8/pyhelper-jkluess/pyhelper_jkluess/Complex/Graphs/README.md

 ### Connectivity (Zusammenhang)

 **Undirected Graphs:**
-- **Connected** (zusammenhängend): Every vertex is reachable from every other vertex
+- **Connected**: Every vertex is reachable from every other vertex
 - **Connected component** (Zusammenhangskomponente): A maximal connected subgraph
 - Equivalence classes with respect to "reachable from" relation

 **Directed Graphs:**
-- **Strongly connected** (stark zusammenhängend): Every vertex is reachable from every other vertex following directed edges
+- **Strongly connected**: Every vertex is reachable from every other vertex following directed edges
 - **Strongly connected component**: A maximal subgraph where all vertices are mutually reachable
 - Equivalence classes with respect to "mutually reachable" relation